1. A complete change of physical form or substance.

 3. A person or thing that has undergone metamorphosis.

-4. The rapid transformation of a larva into an adult that occurs in certain animals, for example, the stage between a chrysalis and butterfly.
+4. The rapid transformation of a larva into an adult that occurs in particular animals, for example, the stage between a chrysalis and butterfly.

 Etymology: 16th century via Latin transformation from Greek meta change + morphé form.